rdegges/rdegges-blog/articles/2013/how-hard-can-you-work.md

+---
-Title: How Hard Can You Work?
+title: "How Hard Can You Work?"
-Date: 2013-07-18
-Tags: personal development, programming
+date: "2013-07-18"
+tags: ["personal development", "programming"]
+slug: "how-hard-can-you-work"
-Summary: Here's a trick to getting through those boring days at work: see how hard you can possibly work.
-Make it a game.
+description: "Here's a trick to getting through those boring days at work: see how hard you can possibly work.
+Make it a game."
+---

 ![Shark Sketch][]